-Dr. Ryan Woodgate is a research associate and lecturer in macroeconomics and international economics at the Berlin School of Economics and Law.
-He holds a PhD in Economic Sciences from the Université Sorbonne Paris Nord, two master’s degrees (“MA International Economics” from the Berlin School of Economics & Law and “MA Economic Analysis and Policy” jointly award by University of Paris and Université Sorbonne Paris Nord), and earned his undergraduate degree with first-class honours in Economics from the University of Edinburgh.
+Dr. Ryan Woodgate is Assistant Professor of Economics & Statistics at the Berlin campus of Forward College.
+He holds a PhD in Economic Sciences from the Université Sorbonne Paris Nord, two master’s degrees (“MA International Economics” from the Berlin School of Economics & Law and “MA Economic Analysis and Policy” jointly awarded by the University of Paris and Université Sorbonne Paris Nord), and earned his undergraduate degree with first-class honours in Economics from the University of Edinburgh.

 - Offshoring, profit shifting, multinational production, and policy (e.g. tax) competition